harp-tech/protocol/DeviceInterface.md

       Displacement: 1
 ```

-Group mask values are typically sequential integers starting from zero, since they represent mutually exclusive modes or states.
+Group mask values are *typically* sequential integers starting from zero, since they represent mutually exclusive modes or states.
+This is a convention, not a requirement: the schema accepts any integer values, and non-sequential values (e.g. `0x1`, `0x2`, `0x4`, `0xA`) are permitted.

 > [!Note] Following the naming convention for Enums proposed by [Microsoft](https://learn.microsoft.com/en-us/dotnet/standard/design-guidelines/enum), `GroupMask` names SHOULD be singular (e.g. `MimicOutput`) since they represent a single choice among options, and value names SHOULD also be singular (e.g. `DIO0`) since they represent individual states.